All about defibrillators: what they are and how to use them.

 Most sudden cardiac arrests result from ventricular fibrillation (VF).
 VF is a fast and erratic heart rhythm originating in the heart’s ventricles.

-The sooner you recognise there is a problem, get help on the way, start CPR and use a defibrillator and transfer the casualty to advanced medical care – the better the outcome.
+The sooner you recognise there is a problem, get help on the way, start CPR, use a defibrillator and transfer the casualty to advanced medical care, the better the outcome.

-There is currently a new bill wending its way through Parliament, with the aim of making defibrillators mandatory in public buildings.
+Currently, there is a new bill wending its way through parliament, with the aim of making defibrillators mandatory in public buildings.
 The Defibrillators Availability Bill was first read in Parliament in 2018 and not only recognises the need for AEDs in public places but also legislates for awareness and training to ensure people are ready to use them.

 From September 2020, CPR will become a mandatory topic on the National Curriculum in England.
 Consequently, all young people in England should have learnt how to give CPR and use a defibrillator by the time they leave secondary school.
 We hope this will dramatically improve our survival rates from out of hospital cardiac arrests, to the same extent as it has in Denmark and other Scandinavian countries.

 It is not compulsory for employers to purchase AEDs to comply with the Health and Safety (First Aid) regulations 1981.
 However, if your needs assessment identifies an AED need then it is recommended that staff should be fully trained in its use.

 Hundreds of people are alive today entirely due to the prompt and appropriate use of a defibrillator.
 For every minute’s delay in deploying a defibrillator, the odds of survival reduce by about 10%.

 Danger: Do not put yourself in danger

 Response: if no response shout for help and if possible, get a bystander to call for an ambulance and locate a defibrillator if there is one.